2023 Solar Incentives Guide for New Paltz, NY - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the New York government or by your county/municipality, might have additional qualifications.
-Talk to your local New Paltz solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those given out by the New York government or by your county/municipality, could have additional qualifications.
+Speak with your local New Paltz solar installer to find out what incentives your project may qualify for.

-To find the best solar panel installer in your area, check out our guide to the best solar companies in New Paltz.
+To find the top solar panel installation companies near you, take a look at our article on the best solar companies in New Paltz.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.